Methods of accessing the bug tracking system logs

 If you need to get hold of the raw data used by the bug tracking system, you can mirror it using rsync from bugs-mirror.debian.org.
 The relevant modules are bts-spool-db (for the active bug spool), bts-spool-archive (for bugs that have been closed for a while and thus archived), and bts-spool-index (for the bug index files).

-At the time of writing, the active spool is about 2.5GB and the archived spool is about 10GB.
+As of July 2023, the active spool is about 21GB and the archived spool is about 124GB.
 If you only need a sample for testing purposes, please consider downloading only part of the active spool rather than the whole thing.